XianLabs/PoEListingGrabber/README.md

 ...

 Each line of the file is a parameter in the search body in a web request.
 Some of these parameters take either '1' or 'x' as the correct value, which is decided by their web server at poe.trade.
 I cannot help with these.

+TO-DO: Add functionalities for multiple stacked items, like 5 chaos orbs instead of just 1 chaos orb (requires using 'currency market' on poe.trade)